If you are in a flood zone, you will need Michigan Flood Insurance

-You need Flood insurance if you are in a high-risk, flood-prone area.
+Michigan Flood insurance is required if you are in a high-risk area.
 The federal government provides Flood insurance coverage for both property and contents.

 List of companies that can determine what flood zone you are in and if you need flood coverage is on FEMA’s website.